vitorgalvao/alfred-workflows/WatchList/README.md

 #### Subtitle reference:

 There are three types of items: `files`, `series`, and `streams`. `stream`s can be further categorised into single item or playlist.
 Each result has its name as the top title.
-The subtitle confers more detailed information and follow this template (`~` means it never shows):
+The subtitle confers more detailed information and follows this template (`~` means it never shows):

 ```
 ≈ (4) 𐄁 22m 32s 𐄁 691M 𐄁 /Some/Path